taustation-fan/taustation-fan.github.io/README.md

 area significantly reduces the chance of getting caught.

 If you are caught, the length of the stay in the
-Brig depends on the law level.
+Brig depends on the law level and your reputation.
 Tau Station is super paranoid, and you can't ever attack somebody successfully there (with the exception of random encounters in the Ruins).